libretro/docs/docs/guides/retroachievements.md

 ## **How to setup achievements**

-1. Register an account on [retroachievements.org](http://www.retroachievements.org/) (don't forget to confirm your account creation with the email they send to you).
+1. Register an account on [retroachievements.org](https://retroachievements.org/) (don't forget to confirm your account creation with the email they send to you).
 2. Open Retroarch and go to Settings->Achievements
 3. Enable the functionality and fill your retroachievements credentials

 !!! note
-    The hardcore mode prevents you from using emulation features like slow motion, cheats and savestates.
+    The hardcore mode prevents you from using emulation features like savestates, slow motion and cheats.
     **BUT** gives you double points.

 ![](/image/retroarch/retroachievements/achievements_settings.png)